Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Background

-\textbf{Autoregressive language models} factorize the data distribution over length, $p({\bf y})=p({\bf y}^1)p({\bf y}^2|{\bf y}^1)\hdots p({\bf y}^L|{\bf y}^{<L})$, and learn the conditional distribution $p({\bf y}^l|{\bf y}^{<l})$ over subwords given a prefix \cite{jordan1986attractor, elman1990finding, bengio2003neural}.
-They generate text by sequentially sampling each token conditioned on the past generation.
-This process is serialized, with each token awaiting all previous tokens, limiting efficiency~\cite{gu2017non, stern2018blockwise}.
+and learn the conditional distribution $p({\bf y}^l|{\bf y}^{<l})$ over tokens given a prefix \cite{jordan1986attractor, elman1990finding, bengio2003neural}.
+These models generate text at inference by sequentially sampling each token conditioned on the past.
+By construction the process is serialized, with each token requiring all previous tokens for generation, limiting efficiency~\cite{gu2017non, stern2018blockwise}.
+This difficulty has motivated alternatives that model the full sequence at once to avoid serialization.

-\textbf{Discrete diffusion language models} aim to achieve faster generation by producing several tokens in parallel at each step \cite{austin2021structured, lou2023discrete}.
-They employ a discrete noising process such as masking~\cite{sahoo2024simple} or uniform randomization~\cite{lou2023discrete, schiff2024simple} of multiple tokens, and model its reversal $p_t({\bf y}_t)$, which transports an initial distribution $p_0$ to the data distribution $p_1=p$.
-To do so, the model must learn the transition probabilities $p_{t|s}({\bf y}_t|{\bf y}_s)$ \cite{austin2021structured, gat2024discrete} so that generation can be performed via ancestral sampling over a temporal grid $0=t_0< \hdots < t_N=1$.
-Since each step updates multiple tokens simultaneously, substantial speedups could be achieved in principle if few-step generation were possible.
+\paragraph{Discrete diffusion language models} aim to break the serial bottleneck by producing several tokens in parallel at each step \cite{austin2021structured, lou2023discrete}.
+They employ a discrete noising process such as masking~\cite{sahoo2024simple, shi2024simplified} or uniform randomization~\cite{lou2023discrete, schiff2024simple} of multiple tokens, and learn to reverse it by modeling the transition density $p_{t|s}({\bf y}_t|{\bf y}_s)$~\cite{austin2021structured, gat2024discrete}, so that generation can be performed via ancestral sampling over a temporal grid $0=t_0< \hdots < t_N=1$.
+Since each step updates multiple tokens simultaneously, substantial speedups can be achieved if the number of sampling steps can be reduced significantly below the sequence length $L$.

-In practice, however, discrete diffusion models often fail catastrophically in the few-step regime~\cite{deschenaux2024beyond}.
-This failure is rooted in a fundamental computational challenge: since the transition probability is defined over the full text space $V^L$, learning it accurately requires a model with an intractable $|V^L|-1$ output dimensionality.
-To sidestep this problem, discrete methods employ a \emph{factorized approximation} $p_{t|s}^\star\approx p_{t|s}$ of the transition probability:
+In practice, however, discrete diffusion models typically fail catastrophically in the few-step regime~\cite{deschenaux2024beyond}.
+This failure occurs because the transition density is defined over the full text space $V^L$, so that learning it accurately requires a model with an intractable output dimensionality.
+To sidestep this problem, discrete methods employ a \emph{factorized approximation} $\tilde{p}_{t|s}$,